alan-kudelko/TrinityTrack6000/AVProcessingBoard/README.md

 ## 🗺️ Development Progress

-The design is currently in the **requirements definition phase**.
+🔄 The design is currently in the **requirements definition and early exploration phase**.

 At this stage:
-- System requirements are defined
+- System requirements are being defined
+- FPGA ecosystem is being explored (tools, architecture, workflow)
-- FPGA family selection is narrowed down
+- Initial FPGA family selection is in progress
-- High-level architecture is established
+- High-level system architecture is being established

 Further work will include:
+- Selection of development board for prototyping
-- Interface selection (camera / RF)
+- Interface definition (camera / audio / RF)
 - Detailed FPGA resource estimation
+- Initial pipeline architecture design
-- Timing closure strategy
+- Timing constraints definition and validation
 - PCB design and signal integrity analysis